-Work in Fishing Recommendation 2007 (No. 199) provides additional guidance on the matters covered by the Convention C188.
+The work in Fishing Recommendation 2007 (No. 199) provides additional guidance on the matters covered by Convention C188.

-The entry into force of the MLC 2006 was in August 2013 and of the C188 in November 2017.
+The MLC 2006 entered into force in August 2013 and the C188 in November 2017.

-Most of the labour and maritime conventions are not applicable to fishing vessels or are applicable to fishing vessels above a certain length overall or tonnage, however they may be applicable to vessels involved in fishing related activities, such as reefers, carrier vessels or any support vessels.
+Most of the labour and maritime conventions are not applicable to fishing vessels or are applicable to fishing vessels above a certain length overall or to tonnage.
+They may be applicable to vessels involved in fishing related activities, such as reefers, carrier vessels or any support vessels.

 2.2.
-Integrating port State measures with other measures to combat IUU fishing lOTC PSMR calls for CPC port States to integrate port State measures with other measures to prevent, deter and eliminate 1UU fishing and fishing related activities in support of such fishing taking into account as appropriate the 2001 FAO International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (1POA-1UU).
+Integrating port State measures with other measures to combat illegal, unreported and unregulated fishing

+IOTC PSMR calls for CPC port States to "integrate port State measures with other measures to prevent, deter and eliminate IUU fishing and fishing related activities in support of such fishing, taking into account as appropriate the 2001 FAO International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing (IPOA-IUU)" (Para.
+4 IOTC PSMR).

-The IPOA-1UU was endorsed by the FAO Committee on Fisheries in 2001.
+In 2001 the FAO Committee on Fisheries endorsed the IPOA-1UU.
 It is one of four IPOAs that were elaborated within the framework of the 1995 FAO Code of Conduct for Responsible Fisheries.

-The IPOA-IUU sets out principles and provides measures to prevent, deter and eliminate IUU fishing for implementation by all States and regional economic integration organizations such as the EU, and also specifically by coastal, flag, and port States.
-In addition it elaborates, for all States, internationally agreed market-related measures and measures/actions to be taken through RFMOs.IOTC PSMR
+The IPOA-1UU sets out principles and provides measures to prevent, deter and eliminate IUU fishing for implementation by all States and regional economic integration organizations such as the European Union, and also specifically by coastal, flag, and port States.
+In addition, it elaborates, for all States, internationally agreed market-related measures and those to be taken through RFMOs.